(Kyuketsuki Hanta D)

 It is many years after the holocaust.
 After she is bitten by a vampire, young Doris Lang begs the help of the mysterious, rarely-speaking vampire hunter known only as D. Killing the vampire that infected her is the only way to save her but D finds the vampire in question is Magnus Lee, a powerful vampire thousands of years old.

 Vampire Hunter D is an anime film that has developed a modest cult.
 It suggests a conceptual blend of Clint Eastwood’s Man with No Name (or the lead character in Stephen King’s Gunslinger series) and Marvel Comics’ Blade.
-The film is based on a Japanese manga, which consists of 22 books since 1983.
+The film is based on a series of Japanese novels, which consists of 27 books since 1983.
+These have also been adapted into videogames and a manga series.

 This film version came out just at the time when the revolution in graphic novels was taking comic-books away from the Comic Book Code and along grimmer and darker paths.
 The title character would make perfect material for a modern Western graphic novel series – D is the same dark, nihilistic, monosyllabic avenger of the modern graphic novel typified by Batman, Spawn, Judge Dredd, The Crow and The Punisher.
 He even looks the perfect modern comic-book antihero – roaming the post-holocaust landscape on a white steed, his face never seen, hidden behind a giant-sized fedora and bandana and saying less than a dozen words throughout.